qu-gg/torch-neural-ssm/README.md

 Provided within this repository is a PyTorch class structure in which an abstract PyTorch-Lightning Module is shared across all the given models, from which the specific VAE and dynamics functions inherit and override the relevant forward functions for training and evaluation.
-Swapping between dynamics functions and PGM type is as easy as passing in the model's name for arguments, e.g. `python3 train.py --model node`.
+Swapping between dynamics functions and PGM type is as easy as passing in the model's name for arguments, e.g. `python3 main.py model=node`.
 As the implementation is provided in
 <a href="https://pytorch-lightning.readthedocs.io/en/latest/">PyTorch-Lightning</a>, an optimization and boilerplate
 library for PyTorch, it is recommended to be familiar at face-level.

 <p> </p>
-For every model run, a new <code>lightning_logs/</code> version folder is created as well as a new experiment version under `experiments` related to the passed in naming arguments.
+For every model run, a new experiment version under `experiments/` related to the passed in naming arguments.
 Hyperparameters passed in for this run are both stored in the Tensorboard instance created as well as in the local files <code>hparams.yaml, config.json</code>.
-Default values and available options can be found in <code>train.py</code> or by running <code>python3 train.py -h</code>.
 During training and validation sequences, all of the metrics below are automatically tracked and saved into a Tensorboard instance which can be used to compare different model runs following.
-Every 5 epochs, reconstruction sequences against the ground truth for a set of samples are saved to the experiments folder.
+Every 500 batches, reconstruction sequences against the ground truth for a set of samples are saved to the `experiments/` folder.
 Currently, only one checkpoint is saved based on the last epoch ran rather than checkpoints based on the best validation score or at set epochs.
 Restarting training from a checkpoint or loading in a model for testing is done currently by specifying the <code>ckpt_path</code> to the base experiment folder and the <code>checkpt</code> filename.